Women’s Health

 - Subserol fibroids grow on the outside of the womb, on the lining between the uterus and the pelvic cavity.

-- Penduculated fibroids can be attached either to the inside or outside wall of the womb, and they are characterised by a stalk.
+- Penduculated fibroids can be attached either to the inside or outside wall of the womb, and a stalk characterises them.

 What are the symptoms?

-Fibroids tend to cause heavy periods due to their growth inside or outside of the uterine cavity compromising the mechanism that controls menstrual flow.
-The heavy bleeding maybe due to the fibroid making the womb bigger leading to a larger surface of area of womb lining that has to bleed each month.
-Also the pressure created due to the fibroid may disturb the natural blood flow resulting in heavier periods with no pain.
+Fibroids tend to cause heavy periods due to their growth inside or outside of the uterine cavity, compromising the mechanism that controls menstrual flow.
+The heavy bleeding may be due to the fibroid making the womb bigger, leading to a larger surface area of the womb lining that has to bleed each month.
+Also, the pressure created by the fibroid may disturb the natural blood flow, resulting in heavier periods with no pain.

 Some women do experience pain with fibroids — not necessarily intense period pains, but a feeling of pressure and a dragging sensation in the abdomen.